-As long as I can remember, I have always found myself in the middle of trouble.
+As long as I can remember, I was always in the eye of the hurricane.
 It’s like a gift that I have.
-Something that has always been there with me.
-I never ask for it, look for it or did it on purpose.
-Confusion and disorder seemed to always show up when I am around.
+Maybe I was born with it?
+I never asked for it, looked for it, or jumped into it on purpose.
+Trouble just always seems to show up when I’m around.
 Or is it the other way around?
-I am always there when things get out of control.
-When I was little, I thought it was like this for everyone else.
-Broken objects, weekly ragweed contagions and neighbourhood dogs with burnt tails.
+I’m always there when all hell breaks loose.
+When I was little, I thought it was the same for everyone, an endless parade of broken objects, weekly ragweed contagions, and neighborhood dogs with burnt tails.

-As a teenager, that is when I realized I was different.
-I got out the window after curfew.
-I pretended to sleep at friend’s house to go to parties I was not supposed to attend.
-I got back at sunrise by the back door.
-I did the same shenanagans as any other ordinary teenage girl.
-But with that innate attraction to go where the storm is going to break out.
-Gatherings that degenerated, fires that got out of control, finding myself running away from the police again.
+As a teenager, I realized I was different.
+I crawled out the window after curfew.
+I’d pretend to sleep at friend’s house to go to parties that I was not supposed to attend.
+I snuck in at sunrise through the back door.
+I pulled the same shenanigans as any other ordinary teenage girl, but with that magnetic ability to be where the tornado is going to touch down.
+Friendly gatherings deteriorating into debauchery, fires getting out of control, having to run from the police.
+Again.
 It was exciting, exhilarating, electrifying.
 Until one day, someone got hurt.
 It should have been me.
-It would have been easier if it was me.

-My name is Vicky Durocher and I am now using my 'gift' to pay the rent: I have become a private investigator.
-I opened an office in the Saint-Roch district of Quebec City.
-And still today, I am always and again 'in trouble'.
+My name is Vicky Durocher and I now use my gift to pay the rent.
+I opened a private investigator’s office in the Saint-Roch district of Quebec City and true to my nature, I am always and forever searching for and finding trouble.

-Like right now, for example.
-I am not a fan of jogging because of coordination problems.
-But still, I am running with stilettos in a poorly lit hallway.
-I turn a corner with quick, small steps to avoid spraining my ankle, and I glance quickly behind me.
-He is still there and is getting dangerously close: a big guy, in a black suit, with a black look.
-He’s big, he’s fast and he is not happy.
+Like right now, for instance.
+I’m not a fan of jogging.
+I have coordination problems.
+But still, I’m running with stilettos in a poorly lit hallway.
+I turn a corner with quick, small steps to avoid spraining my ankle.
+Sneaking a peek behind me, I see He’s getting dangerously close: a big guy, in a black suit, with a blacker look.
+He’s huge, he’s fast and he’s not happy.

 I push the first door I see with both hands.
 On the other side, men in white shirts with nets on their heads are bent over stainless steel tables.
-Everyone looks up at me and the place goes silent.
-I greet them with a flustered smile, rushing across the room and sprinting between the work tables.
-Once the element of surprise passed, the men start whistling.
-One of them makes me an improper offer.
+Everyone looks up and the place goes silent.
+I greet them with a flustered smile, rushing across the room, sprinting between work tables.
+The men start whistling at me.
+One of them makes a lewd offer.

-It might had something to do with my looks that evening.
-Black 'cat-eye' eyeliner with extra layers of mascara, combined with super voluminous hair.
-I had put on skinny black jeans, a t-shirt two sizes too small and my highest stiletto heels.
+It might have something to do with my looks that evening.
+I don’t usually dress this way.
+Black cat-eye eyeliner with extra layers of mascara, combined with voluminous hair.
+My black skinny jeans looked painted on, my t-shirt’s two sizes too small and my towering stiletto heels feel like stilts.

-Without taking a beat, I wave goodbye to my new friends and push a swing door at the other end of the room.
+Without missing a beat, I wave goodbye to my new friends and rush through swinging doors at the far end of the room.
 I end up on familiar ground, in the bar.
-Waddling as quickly as possible, I cross the room and take a look at the stage.
-Several girls are dancing, including the bubbly Vanessa whom I met a few hours ago.
+Waddling, I cross the room and take a look at the stage.
+Several girls are dancing, including the bubbly Vanessa whom I had met a few hours earlier.

 The place was dark and packed.
 Not surprisingly, the majority of clients were men.
 I had managed to find a stool at the bar.
-When a busty platinum blonde waitress served my rum and coke, I had trouble not looking into her plunging neckline.
+When a busty waitress brought my rum and coke, I tried to refrain from looking down into her plunging neckline.

-“Yeah!", was the only response I got from her, before she sashayed away to serve more manlike customers.
+“Yeah!” was the only response I got from her, before she sashayed away to serve her thirsty male clientele.

-“Sandy Love, she’s HOT, HOT, HOT!", said the girl sitting next to me, while snapping her fingers.
-“She even uses fireworks!”
+“Sandy Love, she’s HOT, HOT, HOT!” squealed the girl next to me, while snapping her fingers.
+“She uses fireworks!”

 “Whaaaat?
-That’s awesome!", I responded as I got a little bit closer.
+That’s awesome!”
+I responded, getting a little bit closer.

 “It’s really HOT!
 You’ll see.”

-The girl was pretty, with large sparkling eyes and a broad smile.
-She wore a miniature leopard sweater paired with a short skirt in fake black leather.
+She was pretty, with large sparkling eyes and a broad smile.
+She wore a miniature leopard print sweater paired with a fake leather short skirt.
 My high heels looked ridiculous next to hers.

-“I can’t wait to see it!"
+“I can’t wait to see her!”
 I replied.
-“I’ve heard that she’s dating M for Metal’s main guitarist player.”
+“I’ve heard that she’s dating M for Metal’s lead guitar player.”

 “I’ve been working here for about two months.
-But I don’t have her talents.
-Not yet!", she went on, winking at me.
+But I don’t have her talent.
+Not yet!” she went on, winking at me.

 I introduced myself.